How To Roast Red Peppers on a Grill

 Favorite Recipes with Roasted Red Peppers:

-Tips for Roasting Red Peppers on a Grill:
+Tips for Roasting Red Peppers on the Grill:

 - The first time I tried roasting peppers, I kept them whole.
 This worked just fine, but I found it was hard to get the skin evenly charred, and areas that didn’t get as much heat were a bit harder to peel.
 I also decided removing the seeds would be much easier if you did it before you roasted the peppers.